 If, as an expatriate or foreigner, you desire to buy a property in New York City it is quite easy for you to do so.
-In fact in recent years foreign buyers have been quite active in real estate market in New York City as the fluctuating US currency has made this market extremely attractive for foreigners who are on the lookout for investment properties.
-It is not only investment that drives this real estate demand as expatriates who relocate to the city often feel that they should invest in building an asset which is bound to appreciate in value rather than spend hard earned money on rent.
+In fact, in recent years foreign buyers have been quite active in the real estate market in New York City as the fluctuating US currency has made this market extremely attractive for foreigners who are on the lookout for investment properties.
+It is not the only investment that drives this real estate demand as expatriates who relocate to the city often feel that they should invest in building an asset that is bound to appreciate in value rather than spend hard-earned money on rent.

 Luckily for these foreign buyers, the real estate market in New York City has always welcomed foreigners and the city’s many real estate firms and agents are quite used to dealing with buyers who belong to different nationalities.
 There are no real restrictions and any type of property in New York City can be purchased by a foreigner.
 Historically, however, new construction and regeneration condominium projects have always been favored by foreign buyers as they offer excellent value and the best prospect for capital appreciation.

 Moreover, condominiums are favored by foreign buyers because these units can generally be easily rented out if the owner decides not to stay in the unit.
 Further, many condominium developments in New York City also enjoy generous tax abatements.
 Tax abatements are reduction in real estate tax for residential rehabilitation or the conversion of multiple dwellings designed to encourage investment.
 The City of New York offers tax abatements for periods as long as 10 to 15 years for specific types of new developments and regenerations and this often translates as a lower cost of ownership which attracts foreign buyers.